techidaily/site-extra-hints/source/_posts/new-best-overlay-strategies-for-videographers.md

 ![under water text effect](https://images.wondershare.com/filmora/article-images/2022/09/under-water-text-effect.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Q_69vX9wnRE?si=FtLxkpRhPORqcMeE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The text also has some distortion effect due to the waves in the water body so that it looks more realistic.
 There are different variations of that underwater text effect such as the text emerging out of water when there is a side view of the water body is taken.
 Another example of the variation is that text is floating over the water and having a watery gel or bubbly texture.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/QRaEdFMU-Xc?si=OjaiTvlogJy5wHhN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 2\.
 Flame Text Effect